The Asia Pacific Memo idea

 Asia Pacific Memo is growing rapidly.
-Memos are delivered twice-weekly to over 2,400 subscribers and our website attracts thousands of visitors per month.
-Publication of an Asia Pacific Memo can be a useful additional avenue to communicate and disseminate your research findings.
-Our audience includes those interested in current issues in Asia and across the Pacific.
+Memos are delivered twice-weekly to over 2,700 subscribers and our website attracts thousands of visitors per month.
+Publication of an Asia Pacific Memo can be a useful additional avenue to communicate and disseminate your research findings, increase the impact of your research, network with those who share your interests, and to contribute to or start a conversation.
+Our subscribers and readers have a diverse background but share an interest in current issues in Asia and across the Pacific.

 The perfect Memo

 The perfect Memo is written to be accessible to a reader of any mainstream newspaper.
-But a Memo is different from a newspaper article because it develops one academic concept rooted in research in very short form (300 to 350 words), while linking to current events when appropriate.
+But a Memo is different from a newspaper article because it develops one academic concept rooted in research and communicated in very short form (300 to 350 words), while also linking to current events or related resources when appropriate.

 The Memo makes a strong case for an observation/conclusion.
 That means that phrases such as “my research explains…” are not appropriate.
 Instead, the Memo should offer the explanation or an element of the explanation referred to here.

 In this aspect, a Memo is quite different from a typical article abstract that is more likely to include phrases like “I analyze…”.

 Write a 300 to 350 word Memo using lively, jargon-free language and clear writing.
 A Memo should explore an academic concept relating to the Asia Pacific.
 Where possible, integrate current events into your Memo.
 Your submission should effectively convey a single key point, backed up by concise arguments and evidence.

 On first attempts, most prospective authors balk at limiting themselves to 350 words.
 However, as you can hopefully see in the Memos that we have published, you can say something substantial within this space, but only if the Memo has a single clear focus.